 The living room is the heart of your house; it's where you spend time with your family, entertain guests, and wind down after a long day at work.
 Decorating a small room interior can be a challenging task.
-However, if you are clever about the colour schemes, furnishings, and decorations that you choose, you can create a warm and inviting terraced house interior design that creates the illusion of being larger than it actually is.
-If you're not sure how to decorate your small terraced house living room, check out these tried and tested ideas that we have for inspiration !
+However, if you are clever about the colour schemes, furnishings, and home décor that you choose, you can create a warm and inviting terraced house interior design that creates the illusion of being larger than it actually is.
+If you're not sure how to decorate your small living room, check out these tried and tested small terraced house living room ideas that we have for your inspiration !

 Things to Consider Before Redecorating

 Redecorating any room can be stressful, but doing this in a smaller room can compound the problems further.
 This is mainly due to the extra difficulty of getting furnishings out of the space, or at least moving it sufficiently so as not to be in the way.
 Furthermore, if you are happy with your walls and foundational décor as it is, there really is no need to make huge, costly changes.
 You can simply make smaller adjustments, removals, or additions to get the look you desire.